SarvarKh/ofn-wiki/Emails.md

 9. order invoice email (I was not able to test this one)
 10. 1. enterprise manager invite - new account - invitation email
     2. **BROKEN** - enterprise manager invite - new account - user signup with confirmation link (not working in multi-language)
-    3. **BROKEN** - enterprise manager invite - new account - user welcome after following signup email above (not working in multi-language)
-    4. **NOT TESTED** - enterprise manager invite - existing account - invitation email (I was not able to test this one)
 11. **BROKEN** - order cycle producers notification (not working in multi-language)